beyondessential/tupaia/.github/CONTRIBUTING.md

 from individuals and organisations who are prepared to invest significant amounts of time into their work, ensuring alignment with our roadmap and the highest quality results.
 While we appreciate the interest of potential casual contributors, we aim to collaborate with contributors who are serious about their commitment to Tupaia.
-If you're ready to deeply engage and uphold Tupaia's vision and standards, we warmly welcome your involvement.
+If you’re ready to deeply engage and uphold Tupaia’s vision and standards, we warmly welcome your involvement.

 ### Following our roadmap